codio/site/source/docs/dashboard/organizations/teams.html.md

 full_width: true
 ---

-A team is simply a collection of Codio users.
+A team is a collection of Codio users within your Organization.
 You can create any number of teams and then add users to those teams.

-Currently, there is not too much you can do with teams.
-We will very soon be adding more advanced permissioning so that you can assign permissions to teams for the ability to manage actions within projects and on boxes.
+As soon as you add a user to a team they will automatically be added to your Organization and will appear in the `All Members` list.

 The number of members in each team is displayed in the team box.